 Most of the alarms in the study had batteries that allowed replacement.
 Although, however, all alarms started with lithium batteries, more than two-thirds had non-lithium batteries eight to ten years later.

 Over 75% of the smoke alarms that still had lithium batteries were still functional at the evaluation time.
-But a lot, 38% had a missing or no battery at all in them anymore.
+But a lot, 38% had a missing or no battery in them anymore.

-Kitchens are often the place that the smoke alarms were completely disconnected because of convenience with false alarms.
-For this reason, you should install one in the kitchen but a smart location.
+Kitchens are often where the smoke alarms were completely disconnected because of convenience with false alarms.
+For this reason, you should install one in the kitchen but in a smart location.

 Rental properties and properties that had just changed hands were more likely to have at least one smoke alarm missing or defective.
-Basically, this means that if you are renting or buying a new home – check the smoke detector!
+This means that if you are renting or buying a new home – check the smoke detector!